 The Canada-U.S. Cross-Border Crime Forum (CBCF)

-After their CBCF meeting, the four principals hosted a press conference and then released a detailed statement.
+After their CBCF meeting, the four principals hosted a press conference and then signed and released a detailed Statement of Partnership.
 The 2023 Canada–U.S. Cross-Border Crime Forum joint statement speaks to collaboration on fentanyl/opioids, firearms, money laundering, human smuggling, sex offender travel and criminal justice reform.

 “We share a border that is a catalyst for economic prosperity, trade and travel between our two countries.
 It also is something that we must secure to ensure that criminality does not in any way encroach upon that prosperity and does not create a vulnerability for our communities”. – DHS Secretary Alejandro Mayorkas, Ottawa, April 28, 2023.

 “Today we reaffirm the importance of the partnership between the United States and Canada in confronting some of our most urgent challenges.
 And we affirm the principle underlying that partnership, our mutual respect for the rule of law”. – U.S. Attorney General Merrick Garland, Ottawa, April 28, 2023.

 The CBCF follows U.S. President Biden’s visit to Canada in March 2023 during which he and Prime Minister Trudeau issued a joint statement capturing commitments, progress and areas where work remains to be done – including our joint work on opioids/fentanyl and gun violence.

 Our border infrastructure keeps the U.S. and Canada secure, and it facilitates a daily flow of goods and people.
 Programs like preclearance contribute to this efficiency.
 In fact, Canadian airports have hosted U.S. Customs and Border Protection officers to clear passengers before they enter the U.S. for over sixty years.
 Work is underway to expand preclearance to additional ports of entry and cargo.